cloudblog004/fantasticfoodies/content/en/posts/1165-recipe-of-homemade-super-quick-chicken-and-amp-tomatoes.md

-So that is going to wrap it up with this exceptional food super quick chicken &amp; tomatoes recipe.
+So that is going to wrap it up with this exceptional food super quick chicken & tomatoes recipe.
 Thank you very much for reading.
 I am confident that you will make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!